Nerdabilly/singing-skelly/README.md

 1. The CMD file calls the Python script telling Skelly to play the vocal track
 1. Skelly transmits saying the file has started playing
 1. The Python script receives the command and sends a call to the LOR REST API to resume playing the sequence.

+## Playing the right file

+Remember **each** sequence needs its own CMD file to play the associated vocal track on Skelly.
+Duplicate the example file for each seuence and change the `serial` parameter on the command to `ble_send.py` to match the index of the vocal track.
+You can get this list on the [Skelly BLE Controller](https://tinkertims.github.io/skelly/) web app (it's the number in the first column under the file list).
+It's a good idea to run the sequence in the Sequencer with the CMD file linked up to make sure it's starting the right file.
+If it isn't see, use `ble_send.py playpause --serial 15 --action 0` to stop playback.

+**Note:** If you're previewing in the Sequencer, the sync will probably be off.
+This is because it's waiting for the REST API calls to sync up.
+To get a more accurate preview, add your sequence to a Show in the LOR Control Panel and play the show (you don't actually need to be connected to a LOR controller to do this!)

+**Also Note:** LOR Sequences **will not** dynamically update if a CMD file changes.
+If you need to change _any_ of the parameters in a linked CMD file, make the changes, and then go back into the Sequencer and link the CMD file again using the "New Command" option.

 ---